 Why Go Now: Come September, the crushing heatwaves of Tel Aviv begin to break, making way for temperatures in the high seventies and low eighties—perfect for some fall beach time.
 With the decrease in tourists, the fall is also a great time to enjoy sites like the historic city center and Tel Aviv port, as well as the country’s delicious cuisine with classics like falafel, shakshuka and sabich.
 And in September, after a day of lounging or exploring, head to Gordon Beach, Old Jaffa or the port for what many claim are the best sunsets of the year.
 Note: Unless you are traveling for religious reasons, it is best to avoid Tel Aviv during Rosh Hashanah and Yom Kippur due to increased airfare prices and restaurant and shop closures.

-Although the state department has issued a warning against travel to Jerusalem, Tell Aviv remains at a Level 2 Travel Advisory.
+Although the state department has issued a warning against travel to Gaza, Tell Aviv remains at a Level 2 Travel Advisory.

 Where to Stay: The Jaffa, a chic city spot for couples and families alike where travelers have a choice between the sleek lines and modern lighting of the Contemporary Wing and the stone facades and high ceilings of the Historic Wing.